 Ryder Cup Scoring Explained

-The Ryder Cup is a men's golf tournament that is held every 2 years and alternates between being held in Europe and the US.
+The Ryder Cup is a men's golf tournament that is held every two years and alternates between being held in Europe and the US.

-There are 3 matchplay formats during the tournament - Foursomes, Fourballs and Singles.
+There are three matchplay formats during the tournament—Foursomes, Fourballs and Singles.
 See further down for detailed explanations of each one of these.

-The Ryder Cup is essentially a team golf competition between the USA and Europe where one team can win outright (and hence claim the trophy) or alternatively it is possible for there to be a draw.
-However, if there is a draw then the team who currently holds the Ryder Cup, i.e. they won the previous tournament, are entitled to keep hold of the cup.
+The Ryder Cup is essentially a team golf competition between the USA and Europe where one team can win outright (and hence claim the trophy).
+Alternatively, it is also possible for there to be a draw.
+However, if there is a draw, then the team who currently holds the Ryder Cup, i.e., they won the previous tournament, are entitled to keep hold of the cup.